schwallergroup/Reinvent/augmented_memory_reproduce_experiments/README.md

 Augmented Memory (reproducing all experiments)

-Augmented Memory is built on `REINVENT`.
-The first thing required before Augmented Memory can be run is to go to the configs folder and copy example.config.json into a new file called config.json in the same directory.
-This is used for unit tests.

-In the paper, 3 experiments were performed and step-by-step instructions to reproduce them are presented below.
+In the paper, 3 experiments were performed and instructions to reproduce them are presented below.
+The first thingrequired is to install the conda environment.
+Run the following command in the parent directory.

+source setup.py

+this will create a conda environment called `augmented_memory`.

 Augmented Memory, like `REINVENT`, is run using input.py and passing a configuration JSON.
 All JSONs to reproduce the experiments are provided in this folder.
 The only thing required is to change save paths in the JSONs.